 Since the year ended December 31, 2014, the Company has been developing software technology and content for our business.
-This software technology and content includes the continued development of the KIDOZ Safe Ad Network, the KIDOZ Kid-Mode Operating System, and the KIDOZ publisher SDK, development of Trophy Bingo, a social bingo game, the license, the development of the Rooplay Platform and the development of the Rooplay Originals games.
+This software technology and content includes the continued development of the KIDOZ Safe Ad Network, the KIDOZ Kid-Mode Operating System, and the KIDOZ publisher SDK.

-Notes to Unaudited Condensed Interim Consolidated Financial Statements Three Months ended June 30, 2023 and 2022 (Unaudited)
+Notes to Unaudited Condensed Interim Consolidated Financial Statements Three Months ended September 30, 2023 and 2022 (Unaudited)